SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 **Grace**: Yeah.
 Should have warned you.

 **Director**: The whole tower starts to sway as the sarcophagus lids slide to the floor and clawed undead hands emerge from within.
-Six decaying devils, each tattooed with glowing green runes, rise.
+Six decaying [[Devil|devils]], each tattooed with glowing green runes, rise.
 They’re eager for violence.

 **James**: I think we found the Rotting Lords of Hell.